 I’m an abstract painter creating heartfelt, many layered paintings from my studio in Warwickshire.

-I often use recognisable elements such as a vase, or boat shape: a flower; a star constellation, fragments of maps, or words just glimpsed.
+I often use symbols, or other recognisable elements such as a vase, or boat shape: a flower; a star constellation, fragments of maps, or words just glimpsed.
 Although these elements appear in an abstract context, they retain echoes of meaning which tell a story to the viewer.

 I use a range of materials: paint, pencil, pastels and collage, building up my paintings layer by layer in an organic way.
 This creates a history, things half-seen, suggested.
 Each layer adds a new element to the story.
 Rather like our own histories – the traces and marks we leave behind – all leading to where we are now.